tuarua/WebViewANE/README.md

 The example project can be run on the device from IntelliJ using AIR 27.
 AIR 27 now correctly signs the included Swift frameworks and therefore no resigning tool is needed.

-### Submitting to AppStore
+### Submitting to App Store
-ADT is not currently producing a valid ipa for the AppStore.
+ADT is not currently producing a valid ipa for the App Store.
-Please see the [README](/example-mobile/package_for_ios_appstore/)  in /example-mobile/package_for_ios_appstore
+Please see the [README here](/example/package_for_ios_appstore/) for package script
-This is a minor inconvenience and only needs to be done when your app is ready to go to the AppStore.
+This is a minor inconvenience and only needs to be done when your app is ready to go to the App Store.

 ### Prerequisites